Skip to content Skip to navigation

 • The memoirs of an early eighteenth century rake

-Current Research Topics Supervised (PhD, MA)
+Current Research Topics Supervised (PhD)

 • Jake Halford: Dialogues in seventeenth and early eighteenth century Britain